trendzter/smartcoin/README.md

 Source Code
 -----------
-The master branch has the latest stable release code for linux servers running [coin]d.
-See the 'msvc' branch for building the wallet in Visual Studio.
+The master branch has the latest stable release code for Linux servers running [coin]d.
+See 'msvc' branch for building the wallet in Visual Studio.

 Build Instructions